How High the Moon: Recordings

 The earliest recorded hit version was by Benny Goodman & His Orchestra, featuring vocalist Helen Forrest.
 It was recorded on February 7, 1940, and released by Columbia Records as catalog number 35391, with the flip side "Fable of the Rose".
-The Les Paul Trio recorded a version released as V-Disc 540B with a spoken introduction which was issued in November, 1945 by the U.S. War Department.
+The Les Paul Trio recorded a version released as V-Disc 540B with a spoken introduction which was issued in November 1945 by the U.S. War Department.
 In 1948, bandleader Stan Kenton enjoyed some success with his version of the tune.
 The recording, with a vocal by June Christy, was released by Capitol Records as catalog number 911 (with the flip side "Willow, Weep for Me") and 15117 (with the flip side "Interlude").
 It reached the Billboard magazine Best Seller chart on July 9, 1948, its only week on the chart, at #27.

 A recording of the song by Les Paul and Mary Ford was made on January 4, 1951.
-The record was released on March 26 by Capitol Records as catalog number 1451, with the flip side "Walkin' and Whistlin' Blues", and spent 25 weeks (beginning on March 23, 1951) on the Billboard chart, 9 weeks at #1.
+This version featured Paul on all guitars (lead, rhythm, muted strings for guitar percussion, and a bass line played on guitar).
+Ford's lead vocals took three takes to record; since Paul and Ford recorded (at least Ford's vocals) at night, she placed a blanket over her head so most of the sound would be directed towards the single RCA Type 44-BX ribbon microphone and would not travel through the building and wake up neighbors.
+Regardless, while recording one of Ford's harmony vocal parts, their neighbors complained about the noise.
+According to Paul, the final recording featured 12 guitar parts and 12 vocal parts.

-The record was subsequently re-released by Capitol as catalog number 1675, with "Josephine" on the B-side.
+The record was released on March 26 by Capitol Records as catalog number 1451, with the flip side "Walkin' and Whistlin' Blues", and spent 25 weeks (beginning on March 26, 1951) on the Billboard chart, 9 weeks at #1.
+It was subsequently re-released by Capitol as catalog number 1675, with "Josephine" on the B-side.
 This version crossed over to the Most-Played Juke Box Rhythm & Blues Records chart, where it peaked at #2.